 In addition to checking exclusion lists regularly, it is highly advisable to perform background checks on employees and contractors before hiring them.
 Thorough background checks during the hiring process can help healthcare providers find out excluded persons even before they have the chance to get employed by the healthcare provider.
 This is how they can simplify the exclusion screening process and prevent excluded individuals to work for healthcare organizations.

 Failure to Use Exclusion Screening Technology

-The best way for healthcare organizations to perform checks with minimal risks of inaccuracies is to use a software designed to automate and enhance the effectiveness of exclusion screening process.
-Advanced exclusion screening solutions can automatically send email notification in case of any matches with the most recent version of exclusion lists.
-This allows healthcare providers to address the issue as soon as possible, while minimizing potential penalties and fines.
+The best way for healthcare organizations to perform checks with minimal risks of inaccuracies is to use software designed to automate and enhance the effectiveness of the exclusion screening process.
+Advanced exclusion screening solutions can automatically send email notifications in case of any matches with the most recent version of exclusion lists.
+This allows healthcare providers to address the issue as soon as possible while minimizing potential penalties and fines.

 Healthcare Compliance Standards

 Despite being found out and prohibited from taking part in healthcare programs, a number of excluded individuals still find different ways of working for healthcare organizations, leaving them open to potential violations.
 Also, the intricacies of today’s healthcare regulations require healthcare providers to be familiar with a diverse set of rules.
 Otherwise, they can easily make costly mistakes.
 In order to strengthen the exclusion screening process and reduce the risks of non-compliance and mistakes, healthcare organizations should consider using an automated web-based exclusion screening platform.
 This allows them to get timely notifications for any positive matches related to criminal activity or sanctions and exclusions violations.